-While these symptoms are not seen in every patient, if they occur, it is always a smart move to consult primary care services almost immediately.
+While these symptoms are not seen in every patient, if they occur, it is always a smart move to consult primary care doctors almost immediately.
 However, waiting for the symptom can risk your life too.
 The best way to diagnose this ailment is by blood pressure readings.
 Therefore, most of the physician’s appointments start with a blood pressure checker.

 The Diagnosis Procedure

 Diagnosing hypertension is as easy as recording blood pressure readings.
-Diagnosis of hypertension is generally not given after a single reading.
+Lab diagnostic of hypertension is generally not given after a single reading.
 Your physician will keep looking for other symptoms before fixating on them.
 If your blood pressure levels stay elevated, your doctor will conduct several tests to see the possibility of other diseases.
 The tests might include:

 - Blood tests and cholesterol screening

 - Performing ECG to check heart’s electrical activity